 Advanced Diploma of Ayurveda

-Ayurvedian is government approved delivery centre for Health Institute Australasia (HIA).
+Ayurvedian is an Australian Government approved course delivery site for Health Institute Australasia (HIA).
 HIA was formed in 1972 and working tirelessly in the field of Ayurveda education since 1972.
 The Advanced Diploma in Ayurveda (Accredited Course Code HLT 62615, CRICOS code 0100556) from the Health Institute Australia is an 1200-hour Government Accredited, CRICOS Approved Course.
 This course is the study course for becoming an Ayurvedic practitioner.

 The Advanced Diploma of Ayurveda program is dedicated to the integration of authentic, ancient Vedic education with the enlightened Western ideas of today.